 Total Hours 30

 CVM 8000 Thesis Research/ Thesis in Veterinary Medicine 6

-One seminar course (CVM 801 1 or equivalent) 1 1
+One seminar course (CVM 8011 or equivalent) 1 1

 One statistics course 1, 2 3

 CSE 6623 Computational Biology 3

 CSE 6613 Bio-computing 3

 or PSS 8653 Genomes and Genomics

 BCH 8653 Genomes and Genomics 3

-11
+Graduate-level courses (at lea ast 12 hours of all coursework credits must be 8000-level or higher) 1 11

-1 Equivalency of seminars and coursework is determined by the student's graduate committee.

-2 Previous graduate-level statistics courses can satisfy this requirement with approval of the student's graduate committee.
+- 1 Equivalency of seminars and coursework is determined by the student's graduate committee. - Previous graduate-level statistics courses can satisfy this requirement with approval of the student's graduate committee.